Questions related to LiPo Batteries are some of the most common I get.

 Remember earlier in this write-up where I mentioned the importance of having the internals of the LiPo cell (anode, cathode, & polymer separator), all pressed and held tightly together for maximum ion exchange, which in turn provides the lowest possible internal resistance.
 What do think happens when the cell puffs up slightly?

 As packs age, the swelling can and usually will get worse.
 It's basically a positive feedback loop.
-The initial puffing causes the resistance to increase, causing the packs to run hotter, increasing electrolyte vaporization, making the puffing & delamination worse, increasing resistance even more.
+The initial puffing incident causes the resistance to increase, causing the packs to run hotter, increasing gassing, making the puffing & delamination worse, increasing resistance even more.

 As a LiPo pack/cell is nearing the end of it's useful life it can show some very minor swelling that won't go away, even after the pack cools.
-This pack may still have some nice non aggressive flights left in it or it could be a ticking time bomb.
+This pack may still have some nice non aggressive flights or drives left in it, or it could be a ticking time bomb that is primed for a thermal runaway event!

 Some feel once a LiPo battery is showing any swelling whatsoever that won't go away, they are not safe to use and must be disposed of.

-Please Check your local laws for LiPo recycling.
+Please Check your local bylaws for LiPo battery recycling.
 Not all areas allow disposal in the trash.

 Breaking in a new LiPo pack is a good practice I feel, even though many say you don't have to do it.
 Just like a new engine, not pushing your new LiPo to the maximum limits the first few times out may give it added life and performance over the years.